The Magic Cloud Queendom aka my home

 date: May 2022

 If we look at our architecture from the perspective of preservation, we understand our cities are actually places of prolonged pre-decomposition of materials.
-Clearly we are not following the natural laws of nature and perhaps realize how we build structures largely contribute to our current global climate state, mental and physical wellbeing and general societal discourse.
+Clearly we are not following the natural laws of nature and perhaps realize how we build structures largely contribute to our current global climate state for mental, physical wellbeing and general societal discourse.
 We also can understand the opposite is true and that inhabiting living, self-sustaining dwellings are also possible.
-Working with nature as a collaborative partner can provide symbiotic benefits beyond shelter, it can be a source food, water and wellbeing.
+Working with nature as a collaborative partner can provide symbiotic benefits beyond shelter, a home can be a source for food, water and wellbeing.
 An example comes to mind of the living root bridges of Cherrapunji.
-Bridge systems that guide the living roots of the rubber tree to create bridge systems that have survived for over a millennia.
+Bridge systems that guide the living roots of the rubber tree to create bridges that have survived for over a millennia.
 Developed by the matriarchal tribes of Southern Meghalaya, this example shows a natural infrastructure that lovingly maintains itself even after the original humans are gone.
 Maintenance is minimal and brings humans ever closer to the biological wonder that is our natural environment… a relationship we have largely set ourselves apart from.

 Apart of Ecotopia, a group show exhibting eco-utopian and dystopian ideas for the future.